-Based on the current class registration, the class will be broken into 4 teams of 4 individuals.
-This may change if class registration numbers change over time.
-The teams will be provided a scenario of forest management, and with the use of a forest growth and yield model, will develop the best management strategy based on expected yields and financial returns.
+The class will be broken into teams of equal numbers; the number on each team will be determined by the number of students registered in the course.
+The teams will be provided with a scenario of forest management, and with the use of a forest growth and yield model, will develop the best management strategy based on expected yields and financial returns.
 Each team will turn in their best management strategy and present their results in class.
-More details will be provided later.
+More details will be provided in class at a later date.